Naylor hits into triple play, makes key E, Reds edge Indians

 Indians starter Triston McKenzie struck out seven and gave up a run on five hits through five innings.

 Votto was thrown out in the fifth when he tried to score from first on a deep single by Naquin.
-Votto was out by so much he just stopped and let catcher Austin Hedges tag him to end the inning.
+With the ball already relayed to the infield, Votto was sent by third base coach J.R.
+House and was out by so much he just stopped and let catcher Austin Hedges tag him to end the inning.

 TRAINER’S ROOM